The Atelier

 Macro detail of pigment, gold leaf, and brushwork on a reverse glass painting surface

-The process is exacting because the image is sealed beneath what comes after it.
+Exacting, because the image is sealed beneath what comes after it.

 Highlight first